vanhoangkha/LMS-sample-demo/README.md

 ?
 Select the authentication method you want to use: AWS profile

 ?
-Please choose the profile you want to use : <Choose the profile you created in Configure the Amplify CLI from section 2.
+Please choose the profile you want to use : <Choose the profile you created in Configure the Amplify CLI from section 3.
 Download Amplify CLI>

 amplify push

 ```

-- Similarly, do all the above steps in this section 3 for lms:
+- Similarly, do all the above steps for lms-studio:

-- Open your local aws_lms_dev root folder, then:
+- Open your local aws_lms_special_force root folder, then:

 ```
-cd aws_lms_dev/lms-studio
+cd aws_lms_special_force/lms-studio

 (sudo) amplify init
 ```